bliporbreach/bliporbreach.github.io/_posts/2021-9-4-Hello-World.md

 Some organizations further automate their incident reponse by integrating their SIEM into a **SOAR (Security Orchestration, Automation, and Response)** tool.
 These tools either simplify or automate certain aspects of SOC response, such as using SIEM alerts to blacklist an attacker's IP address on the perimeter firewall, create a DNS sinkhole, or isolate an endpoint.

 ## So what's XDR?
+The term **eXtended Detection and Response (XDR)** was coined by Nir Zuk of Palo Alto Networks in a keynote speech back in 2018.

+Let's start with Gartner's definiton.

+> “a SaaS-based, vendor-specific, security threat detection and incident response tool that natively integrates multiple security products into a cohesive security operations system that unifies all licensed components.”

+Sounds familiar?
+If you remove "SaaS-based" and "vendor-specific" from the description above, the rest of that statement describes a subset of what any SIEM tool already provides out of the box.
+Granted, some (not all) SIEM solutions are not SaaS-based, and SIEM is generally vendor-agnostic, but does any of that really warrant coming up with yet another acronym and further complicating matters for engineers and business professionals alike?

+I keep finding articles claiming that SIEM is more of a compliance-tool, better suited for longer log retention, where as XDR is a more advanced approach to detection and response, more aligned with security use cases.
+But as I explained above, modern SIEM tools utilize a slew of different detection methods (static rules, thresholds, and ML jobs)...